localhots/secondly/README.md

 ## Building

-The only thing to keep in mind when building Secndly is to convert assets into a binary form so they could be kept in memory of your app and would not require any additional web server configuration.
+The only thing to keep in mind when building Secondly is to convert assets into a binary form so they could be kept in memory of your app and would not require any additional web server configuration.